California Sea Lion Facts

 Perhaps most notably, the gorgeous California Sea Lion ranks as one of the smallest of the six surviving species.
 In addition to this, the animal, like many other similar creatures, exhibits a marked degree of sexual dimorphism.

-As a result of this trait, males average significantly larger than females.
+As a result, males average significantly larger than females.
 Males attain an average length of about 7.9 ft (2.4 m) and a weight of roughly 770 lb (350 kg).
-Meanwhile, females average 5.9 ft (1.8 m) in length and only 220 lb (100 kg) in weight.
-Exceptional individuals of both genders do exist, however.
+Females average 5.9 ft (1.8 m) in length and only 220 lb (100 kg) in weight.
+Exceptional individuals do exist, however.

 Furthermore, coloring patterns vary between the genders as well.
 That’s because, like juveniles of both sexes, females typically display a tawny brown coloring.
 But adult males usually display a darker brown or nearly black color.

 Additionally, while both genders display long narrow muzzles, other features of the head and face differ.
-The males also distinguish themselves by developing a protruding crest with a patch of white hair, and also small manes.
+The males of the California Sea Lion also distinguish themselves by developing a protruding crest with a patch of white hair, and also small manes.

 - Kingdom: Animali